Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 }
 ```

-### Checking for bugs in code
-Four common problem areas for any function:
-1. Check that the data comes into the function properly.
-    - accessing a variable you don't have
-    - reading as an int and should be a long
-2. Check that each line of the function works correctly
-3. Check that the data comes out fo the function correctly
-4. Check common error conditions
-    - empty data structures, null, etc.

 ### Mth-to-last Element of a linked list
 **Problem:** Given a singly linked list, devise a time- and space-efficient algorithm to find the mth-to-last element of the list.
 Implement your algorithm, taking care to handle relevant error conditions.
-Define mth to last such that when m = 0 the last element of the list is returned.
+Define `m`<sup>th</sup> to last such that when `m = 0` the last element of the list is returned.

-Keep a pointer m spaces ahead or behind.
+Keep a pointer `m` spaces ahead or behind.
 Worth mentioning to the interviewer that array or doubly linked list would be better suited.
-Check if list is < m length
+Check if list is `< m` length
 ```cpp
 ListElement *findMToLastElement( ListElement *head, int m ){
 	ListElement *current, *mBehind;